A Five-Part Development Series for Nonprofit Leaders

 Take part in this powerful nonprofit leadership development program to understand what you can do to become a more effective leader in the nonprofit sector.
 Whether you are a current executive director or have plans to move into a more significant role, you will find this leadership training series helpful.

-The Nonprofit Leadership Advancement Program was created after hearing from local foundations, nonprofit leaders and board members about a need in the nonprofit community for leadership development and training.
-Nonprofit executives and leaders often lack access to high-level leadership programs developed for business.
-BVU partnered with Ratliff & Taylor, the largest full-service talent management consultancy in Ohio and launched the program in 2018.
+The Nonprofit Leadership Advancement Program was created after hearing from local foundations, nonprofit leaders, and board members about a need in the nonprofit community for leadership development and training.
+Nonprofit executives and leaders often lack access to high-level leadership programs developed for businesses.
+BVU partnered with Ratliff & Taylor, the largest full-service talent management consultancy in Ohio, to launch the program in 2018.

 Alison ArkinSenior Vice President/ Practice Lead, Leadership Development - Ratliff & Taylor